PhysicsOfMobility/ridepy/doc/cython_deepdive.rst

 Handling different types of location objects
 --------------------------------------------
-The pure pythonic parts of `theSimulator` can handle simulation runs in any `.TransportSpace`, e.g. `Euclidean2D`, where location objects are `Tuple[float, float]` or a `.Graph` where the nodes are arbitrary python objects.
+The pure pythonic parts of `ridepy` can handle simulation runs in any `.TransportSpace`, e.g. `Euclidean2D`, where location objects are `Tuple[float, float]` or a `.Graph` where the nodes are arbitrary python objects.
 It is not so easy to expose similar functionalities in a cython-wrapped python module.